danielylee/youtube-bot/README.md

-A simple music bot for Discord
+A Discord music bot written in NodeJS using Youtube Data API.
+It plays requested songs using the a command followed by search keywords and if a song is already playing it adds it to a queue.

+Commands:
-Commands: -play <argument>, -skip
+-play [argument], -skip

+Bugs:
-Note: This bot only works for 1 server
+Only works for one server